gogognome/gogoaccount/README.md

 ### Creating a new version

 1. Update version number in `pom.xml` and `banner.txt`.
-2. Use `splash.xsf` and GIMP to generate a new version of `splash.png` with the new version or year of copyright.
+2. Build the jar file with Maven.

-3. Build the jar file with Maven.
+The splash image and about image are generated in the compile step by the image-modifier-maven-plugin.

 ### Configuration emails